This recipe started at the Iowa State Fair.

-- 1 tbsp olive oil (for cooking)
+- 1 tablespoon olive oil

 - 2 cups corn (fresh, canned, or frozen and thawed)

-- 1 tsp olive oil or butter (for charring)
+- 1 teaspoon olive oil or butter

 Toppings: